erickpeirson/HydrusHelper/README.md

 * ``-o`` file path for output
 * ``--chain-theta``

-When runner is used the code will generate the first simulation file and ask the user to run the hydrus file from a separate command prompt and hit enter upon a complete run of the hydrus file.
+When ``runner.py`` is used the code will generate the first simulation file and ask the user to run the hydrus file from a separate command prompt and hit enter upon a complete run of the hydrus file.
 Upon hitting enter, the last time point’s theta value for the previous simulation will be read in as an initial value for the next simulation.
 This will be repeated for the number of simulations in the simulation files.

 ``process_workspace.py`` will pull out ``h``, ``theta``, and ``ET`` for all files.
 The inputs needed are: